Alcohol dehydrogenase: Plants

 In plants, ADH catalyses the same reaction as in yeast and bacteria to ensure that there is a constant supply of NAD^{+}.
 Maize has two versions of ADH – ADH1 and ADH2, Arabidopsis thaliana contains only one ADH gene.
 The structure of Arabidopsis ADH is 47%-conserved, relative to ADH from horse liver.
 Structurally and functionally important residues, such as the seven residues that provide ligands for the catalytic and noncatalytic zinc atoms, however, are conserved, suggesting that the enzymes have a similar structure.
 ADH is constitutively expressed at low levels in the roots of young plants grown on agar.
 If the roots lack oxygen, the expression of ADH increases significantly.
 Its expression is also increased in response to dehydration, to low temperatures, and to abscisic acid, and it plays an important role in fruit ripening, seedlings development, and pollen development.
 Differences in the sequences of ADH in different species have been used to create phylogenies showing how closely related different species of plants are.
 It is an ideal gene to use due to its convenient size (2–3 kb in length with a ≈1000 nucleotide coding sequence) and low copy number.

 Iron-containing

 A third family of alcohol dehydrogenases, unrelated to the above two, are iron-containing ones.
 They occur in bacteria and fungi.
-In comparison to enzymes the above families, these enzymes are oxygen-sensitive.
+In comparison to enzymes of the above families, these enzymes are oxygen-sensitive.

 Members of the iron-containing alcohol dehydrogenase family include: